Lalgudi: Government and politics

+Economy

+Lalgudi is surrounded by many villages in which Agriculture is the main business.
+Rice, Banana, lentils crops done throughout the year which gain main economy to Lalgudi town.

 Transport

 By Air

 The nearby airport is Tiruchirapalli International Airport just 25–30 km from the town of lalgudi.

 By Rail

 Through a rail network the town is well connected with the major cities like Chennai, Tiruchirapalli, Madurai, Dindigul, and the towns like Ariyalur, Srirangam, Villupuram, Cuddalore.

 By Road

 Every two minutes there is a regular bus which connects the town with the intra-city terminal of its district headquarters (Chathiram bus stand) otherwise (main guard gate).
 And there is regular buses to reach the towns of Perambalur, Ariyalur, Jayankondam, Chidambaram, Thiruvaiyaru, Cuddalore, Puducherry and some buses to reach the cities like Thanjavur, Chennai, Dindigul, Tirupur Karur, Madurai and Coimbatore.
 The town connects with the nearby villages, with numerous town and mini buses.

 Education

 The town of Lalgudi heads the Educational District of Lalgudi which comprises the taluks of Lalgudi and Manachanallur.
-The government-operated Lalgudi Boys Higher Secondary School and the Management-operated Girls Higher Secondary School are major schools at which most of the rural boys and girls study.
+The government-operated Lalgudi Boys Higher Secondary School and the Management-operated Girls Higher Secondary School, Don Bosco school manakkal are major schools at which most of the rural boys and girls study.
 Other schools include Panchayat Union Middle School, St. Anne's Primary Convent, St. Anne's Girls High school, Government Elementary Schools near Omakulam (near the police station, 1st cross - Paramasivapuram, Nannimangalam), Lions Mat Higher Secondary School, Sri Vivekananda Matriculation School for the past 28 years.
 Government Boys Higher Secondary School is more than 100 years old and one of the best Govt.
 Schools in the state.